 Reports can be made anonymously and will be kept confidential to the extent practicable and allowed by law.

-In addition, continuing education conferences and webinars for our supply chain risk management team are made available through Assent Compliance to help us better understand identification of, and risk mitigation of, these violations.
+In addition to the training, continuing education conferences and webinars for our supply chain risk management team are provided through Assent to help us better understand identification of, and risk mitigation of, any violations.